 7.1 Wine Pairings

-When it comes to wine pairings, a light white wine like Pinot Grigio or a red wine such as Chianti complements the flavors of creamy tomato pasta beautifully.
+A light white wine like Pinot Grigio or a red like Chianti goes great with creamy tomato pasta.

 7.2 Side Dishes